 - Locate the left menu, and click on Customization, select the tab Design.
 There, you will see the options described below.

-Keywording Your Youtube Channel for SEO
+Keywording Your Channel Youtube SEO Effort

 The above settings are no less important than the next settings.
-For proper keyword implementation in your channel, you need to do easy to do keyword research for YouTube.
+For proper keyword implementation in your channel, you need to do easy-to-do keyword research for YouTube.
 Don’t be intimidated by how keyword research sounds because there’s no reason it has to be complicated, and anyone who knows a little about using YouTube can learn good YouTube keyword research.

 There are third-party tools to do keyword research for your channel.
 Platforms like Ahrefs, Semrush and other well-known ones offer this service for a fee.
 We don’t recommend using these tools because there’s no reason to.
 The logic behind it is that these third-party tools use their own keyword databases to provide average results that are sometimes far from the real metric for a given keyword.